aVeryGreenBanana/Visual-Polls-For-Twitch-and-Youtube-Streams/Visual Poll - Original/README.txt

 All the twitch connection code is done by DougDoug and his team.
-The visual additions, tallying, and all non twitch connection code is done by aVeryGreenBanana
+The visual additions, tallying, and all non connection/keycodes code is done by aVeryGreenBanana

 Setup Instructions: